noahcollins/vendor-prefixes-talk/README.md

 [How To Deal With Vendor Prefixes](http://css-tricks.com/how-to-deal-with-vendor-prefixes/) by Chris Coyier.
 December 2012.

-Older posts.
+### Older posts

 These posts contain partially outdated information but they're useful if you want more context.

 [Vendor Prefixes - about to go south](http://remysharp.com/2012/02/09/vendor-prefixes-about-to-go-south/) by Remy Sharp.
 February 2012.